valschi/PUI2017_vjs306/HW2_vjs306/README.md

 ___ASSIGNMENT 1___

-Saturday we met to work on he Assignments.
+Saturday we met to work on the Assignments.
 At the beginning I had a hard time catching up, I was able to understand the assignment but struggled on how to begin.
 Matt got ahead with the actual lines for getting the url, as well as navigating through it.

 At that moment I went back to the class notes in which I saw where Matt was getting the lines and format from.